github/docs/content/actions/hosting-your-own-runners/customizing-the-containers-used-by-jobs.md

 ### No timeout setting

-There is currently no timeout setting available for the script executed by `ACTIONS_RUNNER_CONTAINER_HOOK`.
+There is currently no timeout setting available for the script executed by `ACTIONS_RUNNER_CONTAINER_HOOKS`.
 As a result, you could consider adding timeout handling to your script.

 ### Reviewing the workflow run log